 - Physical damage: A non-owner policy never covers physical damage on any vehicle.

 - Vehicles you own: Do not forget to convert your non-owner auto insurance policy into a traditional auto policy once you own a vehicle.
 Non-owner auto insurance will not cover a vehicle you own.

-- Vehicles owned by a resident of your household: If someone owns a vehicle in your household, you should be listed as a driver on their insurance policy as long you do not own your own vehicle.
+- Vehicles owned by a resident of your household: If someone owns a vehicle in your household, you should be listed as a driver on their insurance policy as long as you do not own your own vehicle.
 A non-owner auto policy will not cover a vehicle you regularly access.